 The judge concluded that the parenting arrangements for the three eldest children were not a triable issue because their views and preferences were independent and neutral.
 However, the 7-year-old child is very young and has ADD, so the judge felt that he couldn’t make a similar determination and have it truly reflect the child’s best interests.
 This was therefore a triable issue.
 As such, the motion was permitted in part, and summary judgment was granted regarding the three eldest children.

-Contact the Ontario divorce lawyers at Feldstein Family Law Group if you are planning to file for divorce or need to request a child custody modification.
+Contact Feldstein Family Law Group if you are planning to file for divorce or need to request a child custody modification.
 Our legal team has been providing exceptional services and informed legal counsel to the residents of Ontario since 1994.
 We can represent your interests throughout the negotiation process and litigate on your behalf in court.
 Our experienced legal team can help you resolve any divorce or child custody disputes that have the potential to threaten your relationship with your child.

 Contact Feldstein Family Law Group at (905) 581-7222 to schedule a consultation.